nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/token-management.md

 To generate a token:
 1. Login to [Nuxeo Online Services](https://connect.nuxeo.com),
 1. Visit the **My Tokens** tab,
 1. Create your token using the corresponding button and provide a clear name for it (ex: "CI Chain").
-The name has no impact; it is only meant for you to remember where / how you plan to use it, that's very important in case you need to revoke it later.
+The name has no impact on the token.
+It is meant to remind you where / how do you plan to use it, which is very important in case you need to revoke it.
 ![]({{file name='token-management.png'}} ?border=true,w=650)

-Your token will only be shown once; be sure to save it in a secure place, for instance a password management tool.
+Your token will be shown only once, so save it in a secure place, like a password management application.

 {{#> callout type='info'}}
-We recommend using a different token for every tool or service you plan to use: this lessens the impact if you need to revoke it at some point.
+We recommend using a different token for every tool or service you plan to use.
+This reduces the impact of revoking a token if you need to do it in the future.
 {{/callout}}

 <a name="token-usage"></a>